• Read Time 6 min

 - Gaining perspective into each team’s working styles

-In the second part of the series, which will publish on September 25, I’ll dive into the tactical how-to of creating a strong feedback culture to realize alignment.
-We’ll cover:
+In the second part of the series, I dive into how to create a strong feedback culture to realize alignment, including:

 - The steps to build a formal yet flexible feedback loop and cadence